ClaraHapp/SOIR/README.md

 ### The Impact of Model Assumptions in Scalar-on-Image Regression
 *Clara Happ, Sonja Greven, Volker Schmid (Department of Statistics, LMU Munich, Munich, Germany)*
 *for the Alzheimer's Disease Neuroimaging Initiative.*
+A preprint is available on [arXiv](https://arxiv.org/abs/1707.02233).

 It provides:
  *  Usage examples for all models used in the paper